Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 ### Article 5.
 Content, size, material, cover color and blank diploma, certificate, and certification

-1. VNU\'s diploma blanks include: PhD, Master\'s, Bachelor\'s,
-    Engineer\'s, Medical, Pharmacist\'s degree blanks and honorary doctorate degree blanks.
+1. VNU's diploma blanks include: PhD, Master's, Bachelor's, Engineer's, Medical, Pharmacist's degree blanks and honorary doctorate degree blanks.
 The addition of equivalent diploma blanks (if any) will be decided by the Director of VNU.
-VNU\'s diploma blanks include the cover and the content of the diploma blank.
+VNU's diploma blanks include the cover and the content of the diploma blank.
 2. The cover part is made of
     a)  On the cover are the national emblem, the name of the diploma,